qupath/qupath-docs/docs/intro/extensions.md

 ### Installing extensions

 Installing an extension with the extension manager is very easy.
-You just need to click on the "+" green button next to the extension name.
+You just need to click on the {guilabel}`+` green button next to the extension name.
 This will show the installation window.

 :::{figure} images/extension_installation.png
 :class: shadow-image mid-image